NBA Rumors: Here’s Why Lakers Signed Michael Beasley In 2018 Offseason, Per Ramona Shelburne

 Even in the early stages of the 2018-19 NBA season, the Los Angeles Lakers were receiving flak for signing Beasley, Rajon Rondo, Lance Stephenson, and JaVale McGee to complement their big signing, four-time league MVP LeBron James.
 As previously discussed by Bleacher Report, the past reputations of these veteran additions led some to refer to the quartet as the “meme team,” while one unnamed Western Conference source went as far as to compare them to Steve Urkel, the nerdy, goofy child character played by Jaleel White on the 1990s sitcom Family Matters.

-While McGee is currently enjoying his best statistical output in several seasons, with Rondo capably filling in for oft-injured point guard Lonzo Ball, Stephenson and Beasley both struggled to make an impact during their time in Los Angeles.
+While McGee is currently enjoying his best statistical output in several seasons — with Rondo capably filling in for oft-injured point guard Lonzo Ball — Stephenson and Beasley both struggled to make an impact during their time in Los Angeles.
 Beasley, in particular, did not come close to matching Randle’s contributions to the Lakers, despite how Shelburne suggested that the Lakers expected him to become a key rotation player.
-Per Basketball-Reference, he averaged just seven points in 26 games before the team traded him and Ivica Zubac to the Los Angeles Clippers for Mike Muscala prior to the February trade deadline.
+Per Basketball-Reference, he averaged just seven points in 26 games before the team traded him and Ivica Zubac to the Los Angeles Clippers, for Mike Muscala, prior to the February trade deadline.

 As noted by Silver Screen and Roll, Beasley never got to play for the Clippers, who waived him soon after the trade.
 The 30-year-old forward now plays for the Guangdong Southern Tigers in the Chinese Basketball Association.